 Statuses can be untranslated, suggested, approved (or current) and fuzzy.
 Any string starting with a red bar indicates that there are validation warnings.
 Triggers for warnings can be mismatched HTML tags or too much of a difference between the length of the original and the translation.

-- A yellow background (◼︎) indicates a string that was suggested, but not yet approved by a validator.
+Waiting: A yellow background (◼︎) indicates a string that was suggested, but not yet approved by a Translation Editor.

-- A pink background (◼︎) indicates a string that was obsoleted by a newer, approved translation.
+Old: A purple background (◼︎) indicates a string that was obsoleted by a newer, approved translation.

-- A red bar to the left of a string, indicates validation warnings, such as mismatched HTML tags or a large difference in length between the original string and its translation.
-These translations either need to be corrected or their warnings explicitly discarded by a validator.
+Warning: A red bar to the left of a string, indicates validation warnings, such as mismatched HTML tags or a large difference in length between the original string and its translation.
+These translations either need to be corrected or their warnings explicitly discarded by a Translation Editor.

 To start translating a string, double-click on the one you want to translate (or click on “Details” in the right column).